wojtossfm/confitura-2015-duplicates/README.md

 ## Solution

 Assuming that the hashCode/equals methods run in O(1) time then the deduplication solution runs in O(n) time.
-If objects don't overwrite hashCode then the customHash static method will be used as a substitute and it will run slower due to using reflection and far more accessors.
+If objects don't overwrite hashCode and equals then the customHash static method will be used as a substitute.
+It will most likely run slower due to using reflection and far more accessors.
+Implementation might need to be changed depending on what is to be treated as a duplicate and what isn't.

 Currently mixing superclasses with subclasses hasn't been tested and probably isn't supported.